claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Predictive Scaling**: analyze historical load, generate a forecast and scale based on that forecast
 - **Dynamic Scaling**: when a metric changes so does the capacity.
 ## Storage Gateway
 **AWS Storage Gateway**: is a hybrid storage service that allows your on-premises applications to seamlessly use Amazon S3 (Bridge between on-premise data and cloud data in s3).
-Use example: backups to the cloud, **using on-premises file shares backed by cloud storage**, and providing low-latency access to data in AWS for on-premises applications.
+- Use example: backups to the cloud
+- providing low-latency access to data in AWS for on-premises applications.

-**N.B: Only one that support local caching**
+**Local Caching**: AWS Storage Gateway is unique in its support for local caching
 ### Types of Storage

 #### S3 File Gateway
- Amazon S3 File Gateway supports a file interface into s3 and combines a service and a virtual software appliance. you can store and retrieve objects in Amazon S3 using file protocols such as **Network File System (NFS)** and **Server Message Block (SMB)**.
+ Amazon S3 File Gateway supports a file interface into s3 and combines a service and a virtual software appliance. you can store and retrieve objects in Amazon S3 using file protocols such as **Network File System (NFS)** and **Server Message Block (SMB)** (same protocol of DataSync).

 - **Data is cached at the file gateway** for low latency access
 - Integrated with **Active Directory (AD)** for user authentication
 ![[Pasted image 20241007125534.png]]